Biboy-al/Fredo/README.md

-# CYBR473 MALWARE
+# Freado

 ## Architecture

-The malware will consits of two main components:
+The malware will consists of two main components:

 - C2 Server: This is where the malware will registry itself, exfiltrate data, and run remote commands.
 - Maleware : This is the malware it self, logging key strokes.